FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 - Structure manifests encode an extra byte after every `domain/tag` pair that mirrors the segment’s `glob` flag (`0x01` when set).
 Data descriptors append the same byte after the payload tag so wildcard hints survive round-trips.
 - During write, the header encodes a 16-byte metadata block: beat (big-endian `uint64_t`), a flag byte (`0x01` for decision replay), and padding.
 Readers parse it back and set the struct fields when `metadata_length` matches the pattern.
 - You can still inject arbitrary metadata: provide `metadata_length`/`metadata` and leave `journal_metadata_present` `false`; the serializer simply copies your payload.
+- `void cep_serialization_mark_decision_replay(void)` flips the global flag so the next serialized batch advertises that it originated from a replay, mirroring what higher layers use during forensic exports.

 ---